 The remaining total unit capacity (3.2 percent) is distributed in the Downtown/Veterans Memorial Park neighborhood 1 in tract 111.04, encompassing the downtown and residential areas west of West Street.
 Although two distinct neighborhood character areas have developed north and south of Gabilan Avenue, all of the unit capacity has been distributed in the southern portion, primarily within the DSP zones, which is a focus area for revitalization and affordable housing opportunities.
-The percentage of lower- and moderateincome unit potential identified in this tract are similar to those in 111.03 (7.9 and 16.8 percent, respectively, compared to 7.5 percent and 16.8 percent in 111.03), in the area between Front Street and Market Street, inclusive of underutilized and City-owned sites.
-An additional 0.2 percent of higher-income unit potential is located on a single site in a predominantly single-family area within the neighborhood.
-Tract 111.04 is generally a predominantly Hispanic lower- to moderate-income area, with a poverty rate just over 20.0 percent, and homeowners are the predominant tenure.
+Similar pThe percentage roportions of lowerand moderate-income unit potential have been identified in this tract are similar to those in 111.03 (6.77.9 and 5-16.8 percent, respectively, compared to 7.5 percent and 16.8 percent in 111.03), in the area between Front Street and Market Street, inclusive of underutilized and City-owned sites.
+An additional 1.50.2 percent of higherincome unit potential is integrated into the pipeline School Housing Project, for a mixed income development in the heart of the downtown located on a single site in a predominantly single-family area within the neighborhood. -Tract 111.04 is generally a predominantly Hispanic lower- to moderate-income area, with a poverty rate just over 20.0 percent, and homeowners are the predominant tenure.
 Newer single-family units, most of which were built after 1990, are the predominant housing type north of Gabilan Avenue, and current market prices are generally well above \$500,000, affordable only to above moderate-income households.
 Although one-quarter of the housing stock is over 30 years old, generally south of Gabilan Avenue, it also is above the affordability range for lower-income; therefore, it is likely that increasing housing costs may be a contributing factor to a high rate of homeowner overpayment.
 Over 50.0 percent of renters are also cost burdened, suggesting a need for additional affordable rental resources, although there are two affordable multifamily complexes and two mobile home parks in the tract, and overall overcrowding is moderate compared to other tracts in the city.
 Inclusion of sites with unit capacity for lower-income households fosters housing mobility and helps reduce existing overpayment rates in an area with commercial businesses and access to public transit and contributes toward providing additional housing stock toward de-concentration of lower-income households in the central and southern tracts of the city.
 The inclusion of the School Housing pipeline project, in combination with scattered higher-income infill sites, will aid in creating mixed-income downtown residential to reduce the concentration of lower-income households, which might reside in older units around the downtown and provide housing mobility opportunities for moderate- and above moderate-income households.